 6. Empower Your Reps with Sales Enablement

 These days, sales enablement is more than just a blueprint for standard sales practices.
 It’s evolved into a living, breathing organism: a set of processes designed to optimize and enable sales to meet the evolving needs of demanding modern buyers.
-If you’re hoping to thrive in today’s sales landscape, you’ll want to build a basic sales enablement plan—complete with policies on content management, sales engagement, training, and sales plays—and make a point of refining said plan on a regular basis.
+Suppose you’re hoping to thrive in today’s sales landscape.
+In that case, you’ll want to build a basic sales enablement plan—complete with policies on content management, sales engagement, training, and sales plays—and make a point of refining said plan regularly.

-Bear in mind, though, that for your sales enablement efforts to get off the ground, marketers have to be brought on board as well.
+Bear in mind, though, that for your sales enablement efforts to get off the ground, marketers must also be brought on board.
 In fact, one key benefit of a sales enablement plan is that it aligns your sales and marketing teams.
 With sales enablement, the left hand will always know what the right hand is doing, and in-house communication becomes a two-way street.
-Want to see how buyers are responding to the newest sales content, or which sellers are using the new marketing slide decks?
+Do you want to see how buyers respond to the newest sales content, or which sellers are using the new marketing slide decks?
 Engagement analytics uncovered via sales enablement can help you with that.

 Proactive education, consultative selling, lead generation, CRM usage, and sales enablement: these techniques will provide the boost your sales team needs to stay on top of buyers’ demands and ahead of the competition.
 Keep in mind, though, that the art of the sale is not static; it’s a fluid, dynamic process.
-As technology continues to advance and buyers’ expectations shift, sellers must continue to evolve their processes to adapt.
-Don’t be afraid to adjust “tried-and-true” concepts so that they suit your needs.
+As technology advances and buyers’ expectations shift, sellers must continue to evolve their processes to adapt.
+Don’t be afraid to adjust “tried-and-true” concepts to suit your needs.
 In that way, sellers who want to “always be closing” need to “always be changing.